-The Cooler Master Tempest GP27Q is hands-down the best gaming monitor you can get for 500 USD.
+The Cooler Master Tempest GP27Q is one of the best IPS gaming monitors you can get for under 500 USD.

 For many gamers, the combination of 1440p resolution and a high refresh rate is still the sweet spot when it comes to 27″ sized displays.

 The Cooler Master Tempest GP27U further perfects this popular form factor by using an IPS panel with a fast response time and wide color gamut, as well as 576-zone mini LED FALD backlighting for proper HDR image quality at an appealing price.

 On 27-inch monitors, the 1440p QHD resolution has a pixel density of 108.79 PPI (pixels per inch), resulting in sharp text, crisp details, plenty of screen real estate and no scaling necessary.

 Furthermore, it’s not nearly as demanding to drive as 4K UHD, allowing you to maintain high frame rates with a decent mid-range PC rig.

 There is a 4K version of this monitor, the Cooler Master Tempest GP27U, which has a higher pixel density of 163.18 PPI, and while it does offer clearer text and details, the difference in games and videos is not that noticeable.